 Adoption is a lifelong choice, and many women find that they need help after the relinquishment.
 The adoption specialist will be there for you not only during your pregnancy, but also after you have signed the relinquishment papers.
 They will help you work through your thoughts on the adoption and prepare you for the various types of emotions you will feel.

 Many women find that contact with other mothers who also put their baby up for adoption is helpful.
-Your adoption specialist can put you in contact with other women who have been in your position and can even direct you towards local support groups if you are interested.
+Your adoption specialist can put you in contact with other women who have been in your position and can even direct you toward local support groups if you are interested.

 If you pursued an open adoption, you will also have the support of the adoptive family and the comfort of seeing your child.
 In an open adoption, relinquishment is not a “good-bye,” but the beginning of a unique and beautiful relationship between you, your child, and the family you’ve chosen.